corda/corda-docs-portal/content/en/platform/corda/4.11/community/checkpoint-tooling.md

 {{< /note >}}

 {{< warning >}}
-This tool requires additional memory footprint and R3 recommended a minimal heap size of at least 1Gb.
+This tool requires additional memory footprint and R3 recommends a minimal heap size of at least 1Gb.

 {{< /warning >}}